scriniumhq/scrinium/README.md

 ## Embedding

-For applications that want to host Scrinium directly, use the top-level `scrinium` package:
+For applications that host Scrinium directly, use the top-level `scrinium` package.
+Every entry point returns a `*ScriniumClient`, which embeds `store.Store` — `Put`/`Get`/`Walk` and the `Admin()` facet are called on it directly — and carries the optional `Projection`, the assembly `Info`, and the `MountSession`.

-- `scrinium.OpenOrInit(ctx, cfg)` — open or create.
-Convenient for
-  examples and single-binary tools; returns a `created` flag so the host knows when a recovery kit has been produced.
-- `scrinium.Open(ctx, cfg)` — open an existing store.
-Returns
+- `scrinium.Open(ctx, driverURI, opts...)` — assemble from a single
-  `errs.ErrStoreNotFound` (which bridges to `fs.ErrNotExist`) if no store has been initialised at the location.
-- `scrinium.Init(ctx, cfg)` — create a fresh store.
-Returns the recovery kit on encrypted stores; the host MUST persist it.
-- `(*Scrinium).Close()` — wipe secrets, release resources.
+  driver URI, creating it if absent.
+The simplest entry point: no config document, no projection.
+- `scrinium.Build(ctx, cfg, opts...)` — assemble from a programmatic
+  `Config` (driver + index + policy, and an optional projection).
+- `scrinium.LoadYAML` / `LoadInitYAML` / `LoadOrInitYAML` (and the
+  `*JSON` mirrors) — assemble from a configuration document, the usual shape for a deployed service an operator configures by file.
+- `scrinium.WithMode(ModeOpen | ModeInit | ModeOpenOrInit)` — choose
+  open/init behaviour; the default is `ModeOpenOrInit`.
+- `(*ScriniumClient).RecoveryKit() ([]byte, bool)` — on a freshly
+  initialised encrypted store, returns the recovery kit and `true`.
+The host MUST persist it: it is the only way back in if the passphrase is lost.
+Pair it with `Info.Created`.
+- `(*ScriniumClient).Close()` — cascades, releasing the projection, the
+  store, and the index together, and wipes secrets.
 Idempotent.

-Production daemons typically separate "init" and "serve" subcommands so an operator can audit when a brand-new store is being created.
+Production daemons typically separate "init" and "serve" so an operator can audit when a brand-new store is being created.

-For full control over wiring, compose `engine/store`, `engine/projection`, and friends directly.
-The top-level package is a convenience over them.
+For full control over the wiring, compose `engine/store`, `engine/index`, `projection`, and friends directly — the top-level package is a convenience over them. `examples/hello-manual` shows the hand-assembled path.

 ## License